schriftgestalt/GlyphsSDK/README.md

 # GlyphsSDK

 This is the Plugin SDK for the [Glyphs font editor](http://glyphsapp.com/).
-There are three kinds of plugins: `.glyphsReporter`, `.glyphsPlugin` and `.glyphsTool`.
-And there are two ways of writing them, in ObjectiveC or Python.
+There are various kinds of plugins (see below), and there are two ways of writing them, in ObjectiveC or Python.
+Not all possibilities are available in Python.
 There is extensive documentation in the code.
+For more details, look into the Readme files inside the Template subfolders.

 ### .glyphsReporter